-We're currently working to identify and develop opportunities to generate additional income for the council, which we'll use to support the delivery of key services.
+We work to identify and develop opportunities to generate additional income for the council, which we use to support the delivery of key services.

-As part of this, we're working with the Council Advertising Network (CAN) to run an advertising service tailored for public sector organisations.
+As part of this, we work with the Council Advertising Network (CAN) to run an advertising service tailored for public sector organisations.

 They enable us to create new revenue streams from advertising placed on our website, and allow us to manage and monitor the adverts without the burden of managing the infrastructure or selling advertising space.